python/cpython/Doc/library/hashlib.rst

 .. data:: algorithms_guaranteed

    A set containing the names of the hash algorithms guaranteed to be supported by this module on all platforms.
-Note that the guarnatees do not hold true in the face of vendors offering "FIPS compliant" Python builds that exclude some algorithms entirely.
+Note that the guarantees do not hold true in the face of vendors offering "FIPS compliant" Python builds that exclude some algorithms entirely.
 Similarly when OpenSSL is used and its FIPS mode configuration disables some in the default provider.